3D Secure Liability Shift

 Mastercard

-The liability shift applies to the following ECI values:
+The liability shift applies to the following Electronic Commerce Indicator (ECI) values:

 - ECI 01: Attempted